huggingface/diffusers/examples/control-lora/README.md

 # Training Control LoRA with Flux

-This (experimental) example shows how train Control LoRA with [Flux](https://huggingface.co/black-forest-labs/FLUX.1-dev) to condition it with additional structural controls (like depth maps, poses, etc.).
+This (experimental) example shows how to train Control LoRAs with [Flux](https://huggingface.co/black-forest-labs/FLUX.1-dev) by conditioning it with additional structural controls (like depth maps, poses, etc.).

-We simply expand the input channels of Flux.1 Dev from 64 to 128 to allow for additional inputs and then train a regular LoRA on top of it.
-To account for the newly added input channels, we additional append a LoRA on the underlying layer (`x_embedder`).
-Inference, however, is performed with the `FluxControlPipeline`.
+To incorporate additional condition latents, we expand the input features of Flux.1-Dev from 64 to 128.
+The first 64 channels correspond to the original input latents to be denoised, while the latter 64 channels correspond to control latents.
+This expansion happens on the `x_embedder` layer, where the combined latents are projected to the expected feature dimension of rest of the network.
+Inference is performed using the `FluxControlPipeline`.

 > [!NOTE]
 > **Gated model**